test-moodle/moodle-tinymce_html_components/README.md

 - Personalization linked to the theme used (use the primary variable css $ for example).
 - Using Bootstrap 5.
 - Code optimization.
+<p>This is a first version of the plugin so feel free to propose some improvements and/or developments/pull requests to improve this plugin.</p>

 Abous us
 ------